 View Of Reykjavik Harbour

 From the top of Hallgrimskirkja.

-best holiday I had in 2009.
-The place has everything and is unique.
-It was great to be somewhere relatively isolated and where the beautiful natural landscape is relatively unspoilt.
+to be somewhere relatively isolated and where the beautiful natural landscape is relatively unspoilt.

 So it was definitely sad to be leaving...but I think that I will definitely be back one day.

 Bless Ísland - see you next time,

 Tot: 0.175s; Tpl: 0.033s; cc: 14; qc: 27; dbt: 0.0248s; 27; m:apollo w:www (188.8.131.52); sld: 2;